moorepants/dissertation/extensions.rst

 Front wheel flywheel
 ====================

-Another model extension that perked my interest involves adding an additional rotating wheel coincident with the front wheel.
-It has been shown theoretically that increasing the angular momentum of the front wheel via change in inertia ([Astrom2005]_, [Franke1990]_) or rotational speed, has a strong effect on the stability of the Whipple model.
-For the benchmark bicycle [Meijaard2007]_ independently increasing the moment of inertia of the front wheel, decreases both the weave and capsize speeds.
+Another model extension that perked my interest involves addition of an extra rotating wheel coincident with the front wheel.
+It is well known that that increasing the angular momentum of the front wheel via change in inertia ([Astrom2005]_, [Franke1990]_) or rotational speed, has a strong effect on the stability of the Whipple model.
+For the benchmark bicycle [Meijaard2007]_, independently increasing the moment of inertia of the front wheel, decreases both the weave and capsize speeds.
 A low weave speed may provide open loop stability advantages to riders at low speed, with the reasoning that a stable